The Horror of Kristi Noem

 Noem has spent time with Trump.
 Her close advisors have done the same.
 They all understand cruelty delights Trump.
 They all feel the GOP gravity well, a pull of power for personal gain, expressed through domination of others for simply being other, to build the kleptocracy of Trump’s dreams.
 Government for Republicans does not exist to expand the common good, but instead to squeeze it dry.
 Or, for Noem, shoot the common good in its head.

 Noem and her advisors determined the willingness to be violent, to cross boundaries of decency and law, to perform the harshest of acts on others based on the “category” they occupy is the way to win a GOP vice-presidential nomination.
 Killing Cricket in this impulsive, violent, cruel way is not her bar from the ticket.
-Trump will not take her on because he wants a milquetoast loyal quiet cruelty for his ticket, not a shotgun-wielding woman.
+Trump will not take her on because he wants a milquetoast, loyal, quiet cruelty for his ticket, not a shotgun-wielding woman.
 While Noem possesses sought-after attributes, Trump’s ego cannot abide that her obvious narcissism and cruelty may exceed his.

 And the horror expands.